Antipurity/conceptual/README.md

 Programming languages are one way to represent concepts, but natural languages are more natural to humans, and converting to them allows self-documenting and readable code.
 (Simple natural language for concepts here is straightforward to do, since it is largely given in here on definition.)

 `natural …` is largely the same as `conceptual …`.
-It is mostly an experimental thing, to see how natural this language of concepts is.
+It is mostly an experimental thing, to see how natural and convenient this language of concepts is, and how it looks in a structure editor.

 (Natural languages are usually too imprecise and unreliable to simply take in, but with mutual effort, a single consistent communication system could be built.)